HiltonRosenfeld/Vector-Search/README.md

 ## Introduction

+This demo includes a number of Jupyter notebooks:
+1. Vector_Search_Basic - using only Vector Similarity Search
+2. Vector_Search_Hybrid - using both Vector Similarity Search and Filtering

 This demo requires an Astra account and an OpenAI account.

 Please ensure that you have an openAI API key.